Op kolengestookte wasserstrich-bakstenen. 39 kleurenvariaties. Formaten DNF, FF en HF

 Actueel nieuws, architectuurgeschiedenis en gebeurtenissen van Petersen Tegl.

-Bezoek de tegelfabriek om de vele mogelijkheden van onze tegels te bekijken.
+Bezoek de fabriek om de vele mogelijkheden van onze bakstenen te bekijken.

 Onze adviseurs staan altijd klaar om u te helpen.
 Hier vindt u de juiste contactpersoon.